maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 * Data : An array with the login, current rank in the scores, best checkpoints times, team id, spectator status, away status, best time, zone, points and total score of a player.
 * Example : ["eole:1:123,456,789:-1:False:False:789:World|Europe|France|Outre-mer|Reunion:0:0", "eole2:1:-1:-1:False:False:-1:World|Europe|France|Outre-mer|Reunion:0:0"]
 * Note : ["Login:Rank:BestCheckpoints:TeamId:IsSpectator:IsAway:BestTime:Zone:Points:TotalScore"]
 the login, rank, best checkpoints, team id, spectator status, away status, best time, zone, points and total points of the players are separated by a colon.
 The best checkpoint times are separated by a comma.
-This callback is sent when the script receives the "LibXmlRpc_GetPlayersRanking" trigger.
+This callback is sent when the script receives the `LibXmlRpc_GetPlayersRanking` trigger.

 #### LibXmlRpc_PlayersScores
 * Data : An array with the current score and login of the players.
 * Example : ["login1:45", "login19:29", "login48:18", "login7:9"]
 * Note : the login and the score of the players are separated by a colon.
-This callback is sent when the script receives the "LibXmlRpc_GetPlayersScores" trigger.
+This callback is sent when the script receives the `LibXmlRpc_GetPlayersScores` trigger.

 #### LibXmlRpc_PlayersTimes
 * Data : An array with the best time and login of the players.
 * Example : ["login1:12654", "login19:15684", "login48:25964", "login7:-1"]
 * Note : the login and the best time of the players are separated by a colon.
-This callback is sent when the script receives the "LibXmlRpc_GetPlayersTimes" trigger.
+This callback is sent when the script receives the `LibXmlRpc_GetPlayersTimes` trigger.

 #### LibXmlRpc_TeamsScores
 * Data : An array with the current and total scores of the teams.
 * Example : ["1", "5", "2", "5"]
 * Note : [ScoreTeam1, ScoreTeam2, TotalScoreTeam1, TotalScoreTeam2].
-This callback is sent when the script receives the "LibXmlRpc_GetTeamsScores" trigger.
+This callback is sent when the script receives the `LibXmlRpc_GetTeamsScores` trigger.

 #### LibXmlRpc_TeamsMode
 * Data : An array with a boolean to indicate if the mode use teams or not.
 * Example : ["True"]
-* Note : This callback is sent when the script receives the "LibXmlRpc_GetTeamsMode" trigger.
+* Note : This callback is sent when the script receives the `LibXmlRpc_GetTeamsMode` trigger.

 #### LibXmlRpc_WarmUp
 * Data : An array with a boolean to indicate if the mode is in warm up or not.
 * Example : ["True"]
+* Note : This callback is sent when the script receives the `LibXmlRpc_GetWarmUp` trigger.

+#### UI_Properties
+* Data : An xml string with the Trackmania ui properties.
+Check the [documentation]({{ site.docurl }}/creation/maniascript/libraries/library-ui.html) for more information.
+* Example : ["<ui_properties></ui_properties>"]
-* Note : This callback is sent when the script receives the "LibXmlRpc_GetWarmUp" trigger.
+* Note : This callback is sent when the script receives the `UI_GetProperties` trigger.
+* Version : available since UI.Script.txt_v2014-09-16

 ### Rounds / Cup